What Does A Hood Piercing Look Like? | Bold, Unique, Stylish

 Comparing Hood Piercing With Other Intimate Piercings Visually

-Hood piercings differ visually from other genital piercings such as vertical clitoral piercings (VCH) or triangle piercings in key ways:
+Hood piercings differ visually from other genital piercings such as vertical clitoral hood piercings, horizontal clitoral hood piercings, triangle piercings, and rare clitoral glans piercings in key ways:

-Visually speaking, hood piercings strike an elegant balance between visibility and discretion unmatched by other types.
+Visually speaking, hood piercings strike an elegant balance between visibility and discretion when they are placed well and matched to the person’s anatomy.

 The Role of Piercer Skill in Final Appearance